Cantaert-Jordy/dnd-rules/README.md

 You can use your *action* to perform a second *bonus action* during your turn.
 However, you cannot perform the same *bonus action* twice on your turn.

 ### Brutal Critical
-When you deal a critical hit to a creature, you damage is the max value of all your damage dice + rolling the dice once + any other modifiers, instead of rolling all  twice.
+When you deal a critical hit to a creature, the damage you inflict is the max value of all your damage dice + rolling the dice once + any other modifiers, instead of rolling all dice twice.
+Note that other creatures also benefit from this rule.

 ### Countering a Spell
 When using your reaction to indentify a spell, you may use the same reaction to cast [*Counterspell*](https://roll20.net/compendium/dnd5e/Counterspell#content) if you wish do so.